 According to FINRA, most plans have at least three investment choices but may contain many more.
 Some even allow brokerage accounts, giving you a broad range of choices that include individual stocks and bonds as well as mutual funds and ETFs.

 Determine where your risk tolerance falls on a conservative to aggressive continuum

 Many 401(k) providers indicate desirable choices for employee investors based on individual risk tolerance.
 Investment choices may be labeled as conservative, moderate, or aggressive.
 Plan providers suggest that employees learn about their risk tolerances and then choose products accordingly.

 If you are a new investor, you may not know your risk tolerance, which references the amount of money you are willing to lose as a trade-off to the possibility of experiencing greater-than-average gains.

 Consider taking an assessment to get an understanding of personal risk tolerance.
-Find an online quiz, like this one, that can give you insights into your preferences for conservative, moderate, or aggressive investing.
+Find an online quiz that can give you insights into your preferences for conservative, moderate, or aggressive investing.

 There are many factors in making an investment selection.
 As for me, my risk tolerance is a factor in making a decision but not the only one.

 Decide whether you want the 401k portfolio to be diversified itself or part of a diversified portfolio